 - A very type-A person who needs to have a sense of knowing and control to someone becoming very care-free, withdrawn and ambivalent to life, and everything in between.

-- Trauma can look like someone unable to regulate their emotions to someone being completely numb, and everything in between.
+- Trauma can look like someone unable to regulate their emotions to someone being completely numb of emotion, and everything in between.

 - Trauma can come about in nightmares, flashbacks, having fear, anxiety and depression, difficulty trusting people, and having triggers whether it be from sound, a smell, a specific object, or anything that might correlate to one’s specific trauma.

 How victims and survivors respond to trauma is not going to change.
-So how all of you respond to trauma has to be what changes.
+So how all of us respond to trauma has to be what changes.

 What to do if someone discloses their abuse to you